Federal Stafford Student Loan Program

 Degree-seeking graduate students are eligible to apply for Federal Stafford Student Loan funds.
 Graduate students may borrow up to $20,500 per academic year in a Federal Unsubsidized Stafford Loan.
 The aggregate maximum borrowing limit for graduate students is $138,500 of which no more than $65,500 can be subsidized.

-Students must be enrolled at least half-time each semester in order to borrow or to have loan payments deferred for Stafford loan funds.
-Half-time is defined as four to six credit hours and full-time is defined as seven or more credit hours per semester.
+Students must be enrolled at least part-time each semester in order to borrow or to have loan payments deferred for Stafford loan funds.
+Part-time is defined as four to six credit hours and full-time is defined as seven or more credit hours per semester.

 Applicants must apply for need-based financial aid using the Free Application for Federal Student Aid (FAFSA).
 The Office of Financial Aid will then determine the amount of a loan that the student may qualify for and certify the student’s loan according to the amounts accepted on the student’s Financial Aid Award Notice.

 Federal Graduate PLUS Loan

 Students may borrow up to the cost of education (budget costs minus any financial aid received) and must use the loan funds solely to pay educational costs.
 The Department of Education will review the student credit history prior to approval of this loan.
 The PLUS is a fixed/variable rate loan based on disbursement dates, where the interest rate will be revised annually.
 Students can choose to make monthly principal and or interest payments while in school or can choose to defer payments for up to six months after the student graduates or drops below part-time enrollment.
 For further information concerning this program, contact the Financial Aid Office.